IBM/tririga-assistant/README.md

     - IBM TRIRIGA Request Central, or
     - IBM TRIRIGA Workplace Reservation Manager

+2. Provide a primary location for the assistant account.
+This is needed at the moment for Service Request creation to work.
+3. Provide an organization to the assistant account.
+This is also needed at the moment for Service Request creation to work.
-2. Make note of the user name and password because it will needed in the provisioning step below.
+4. Make note of the user name and password because it will needed in the provisioning step below.
-3. Important: Do NOT give the assistant user a primary location.
-This user will be used to book rooms and submit service requests on behalf of all users in the TRIRIGA instance.

 #### C) TEST THE OSLC ENDPOINTS.